TheNeter/Homee/README.md

 # Homee
-Ready to use barebone for WT32 SC01.
+Ready to use starter Project for WT32 SC01 with lvgl 8.3.9.
 Require Platform IO